 Access Asia

 The school is continuing to promote Asian perspectives across the curriculum.
 This reflects a national government policy and influences curriculum content, challenges stereotypes and incorporates contemporary ideas into educational programs.
 A well established sister school link with a school in China represents an important aspect of this strategy.
-Mandarin Chinese will be taught in year 7 classes from 2011, subsequently expanding into years 8-10, according to student interest.